Table of Contents

 • The mobile performance grade went up to 99/100 for Elementor and 100/100 for Divi!

-• All my Core Web Vitals moved to the green zone (for Divi and Elementor)
+• All my Core Web Vitals moved to the green zone.

-• One of the most important improvements was the fully loaded time metric that went from 4.9 s to 2.3 s for Divi and 4.4 s to 1.8s for Elementor.
+• One of the most important improvements was the fully loaded time metric, which went from 2.9 s to 1.3 s for Divi and 2.7 s to 1.3 s for Elementor.

 • The number of HTTP requests has significantly decreased for both.

-• All my PageSpeed insights issues are now in the passed audit section thanks to WP Rocket.
+• Thanks to WP Rocket (and Imagify for the image optimization part), all my PageSpeed insights issues are now in the passed audit section.

-• Caching and GZIP compression – WP Rocket is a cache plugin that applies automatically with caching and GZIP compression as soon as you activate it.
+• Caching and GZIP compression – WP Rocket is a cache plugin that automatically applies caching and GZIP compression as soon as you activate it.

 Caching and advanced optimization features - Source: WP Rocket